laurentf/Wanakofi/README.md

 * A chat page, people are grouped by tag/hashtag in order to share and talk
 * Socket.io client with on/emit events (realtime)
 * A button let you join to another tag if needed
+* bold and italic text with markdown syntax
 * Logout

 ## Dependencies